 This article provides a summary of the VUL’s response to COVID-19 in Metro Vancouver.

 We are regularly reviewing guidance from relevant authorities and will update this article and our members as things change.
 Subscribe to our Community Newsletter to receive updates by email.

 - The health and safety of VUL members and personnel.

 - The health and safety of the everyone in the communities where we live.

 - Continuing to deliver programs and services where possible.

-As part of the BC Government's Restart Plan, there are 3 steps to complete before we can take to the field in Phase 2.
+As part of the BC Government's Restart Plan, there were 3 steps we needed to complete before we could take to the field in Phase 2.

-- Provincial guidelines for Phase 2 for the sport sector need to finalized by viaSport.
-These should be complete very soon.
+- Provincial guidelines for the sport sector from viaSport.
+These are DONE.